PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 EFFECTS ON THE BABY

-THE IMPORTANCE OF THE FATHER
+THE IMPORTANCE OF FATHER AND SIBLINGS

 12 COMMON RESULTS OF PRENATAL BONDING (BA)